 Usually, people like to share their personal life with others, post lots of different photos or something that expresses their emotions.

 Yes, it is exactly what social media are made for, but it can be really dangerous if you are looking for a job.
-What you post on social media can tell your employee everything from your political views, level of stress-resistance to your crazy parties or even use of some illegal substances like drugs.
+What you post on social media can tell your employee everything from your political views, level of stress-resistance to your crazy parties or even use any illegal substances like drugs.

 Yeah, sometimes after a bad day at work we can have thoughts like ‘I hate my colleagues’, ‘I have the worst job ever’, or ‘why my boss is so stupid’, but it doesn’t mean that we have to post all of our thoughts on Twitter or Facebook.
 Those are terrible tweets, so it is better not to have such moments on the Internet at all.
 It all gives a company a good reason to fire you or not to invite you to an interview.